the Anima Mundi School research center

 • Personal in-depth growth: our courses are first and farmost designed to help you reach within yourself and your psyche.
 For this reason, our work is based on the scientific work of Carl G. Jung and his later colleagues in depth psychology and alchemical psychology.
 All of our long-term courses are coupled with individual Jungian therapy with a strong emphasis on dreamwork.

 • Braiding from the roots: finding our roots, grounding in the soil and soul and reclaiming a feminine wisdom is woven not only through our teaching modules, but in the very fabric of our organisation and how we grow and evolve.
 We strive to work in collaboration with the inner worlds and the mythic imagination—weaving realities together—watching the story evolve without imposing any long-term “goals” onto our organisation.
 We initiate, create and collaborate but distance ourselves from the colonial attitude of extraction, leverage and imposition.
 Rather, we weave the present with the past and follow a bread-crumb path into the future as to grow within the ecology of which we are part instead of imposing ourselves into the landscapes of the future.
+That future we all long for, where human beings can live in harmony with the natural world and each other, only arises from the presence of the moment, and our full participation in it.

 There are exciting new fields within academia that are in harmony with the natural world and seek a deeper, embodied and soulful relationship to the more-than-human world.
 We welcome cross-pollination with these fields and strive to bring them into our learning experiences.